Life at the Academy

 The days generally follow this format, with private study sessions timetabled so that students can complete the assignments set from their classes.

 Excursions and Theatre Trips:

 We also have a number of excursions and theatre trips during the course.
 Generally we travel to the location by coach, and then have a guided tour of the area.
-The days also include some time for students to explore the locations themselves, so they can visit the specific places that are of most interest to them.
+The days also include some time for students to explore the locations themselves, so they can visit further places that are of most interest to them.
 The students taking the career path options will have trips to businesses and/or facilities connected to their specific area.

 The course culminates in a gala dinner evening.